monstrue/MongoDBAtlas-IBM-AIMLv2/README.md

 * Configure the free tier to create a username/password and an IP whitelist to allow access from anywhere
 * Make note of the connection string for Python
 * Create a Watson account
-* Enable the Cloud Vision API
+* Enable the Visual Recognition API
-* Create a service on for Vision
+* Create a service on for the Visual Recognition API
 * Get the API key
 * Install python, clone this github repo on to the host
 * Configure the `FinishedSampleCode/settings.cfg` to have the Atlas connection string and API key in it